 How Long Does Mastitis Last?

-With proper home remedies like continued feeding and warm compresses (see above for more), symptoms of mastitis should improve within 24 hours.
+With proper home remedies like continued feeding and warm compresses (see above for more), symptoms should improve within 24 hours.
 If symptoms don’t improve within 24 hours despite your best efforts, it may be time to call a healthcare provider who can help determine whether or not you have an infection that needs to be treated with antibiotics.

 How to Prevent Mastitis